MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1027.md

 At the beginning of this QA/QC program, control limits should be based on the results of the analysis of 20 quality control samples from each pool of each analyte.
 For any given pool, the 20 quality control samples should be run on 20 different days.
 Although no more than one sample should be run from any single pool on a particular day, a laboratory may run quality control samples from different pools on the same day.
 This constitutes a set of initial characterization runs.

 For each quality control sample analyzed, the value F/T (defined in the glossary) should be calculated.
-To calculate the control limits for a pool of an analyte, it is first necessary to calculate the mean, X, of the F/T values for each quality control sample in a pool and then to calculate its standard deviation σ.
-Thus, for the control limit for a pool, X is calculated as:
+To calculate the control limits for a pool of an analyte, it is first necessary to calculate the mean, X/\>, of the F/T values for each quality control sample in a pool and then to calculate its standard deviation σ.
+Thus, for the control limit for a pool, X/\> is calculated as:

 ![](/graphics/ec15no91.186.gif)and σ is calculated as![](/graphics/ec15no91.187.gif)Where N is the number of quality control samples run for a pool.

 The control limit for a particular pool is then given by the mean plus or minus 2 standard deviations (X ±3σ).

 The control limits may be no greater than 40% of the mean F/T value.
-If three standard deviations are greater than 40% of the mean F/T value, then analysis of compliance samples may not begin.1 Instead, an investigation into the causes of the large standard deviation should begin, and the inadequacies must be remedied.
+If three standard deviations are greater than 40% of the mean F/T value, then analysis of compliance samples may not begin.1/\> Instead, an investigation into the causes of the large standard deviation should begin, and the inadequacies must be remedied.
 Then, control limits must be reestablished which will mean repeating the running 20 quality control samples from each pool over 20 days.

 1 Note that the value,“40%” may change over time as experience is gained with the program.